 Capitol Reef Visitor Center and Ranger Programs in the Spring

 Exhibits, bookstore, general information, toilets, and park rangers on duty.
 You can get drinking water inside (during open hours) or outside (24 hours a day).

 Be sure to stop by the Gifford house where unique handmade items are made by local artisans like quilts, aprons, woven rugs, soap, crockery, candles and toys.
 Our favorite part is eating the locally baked fruit pies and homemade ice cream!

 The Capitol Reef scenic drive is a must-do activity to explore the cliffs, canyons, domes and bridges!
-The Waterpocket District in the southern section of Capitol Reef is fairly remote and rugged, but oh so beautiful!
-Most passenger cars, pickups, and vans can usually negotiate the roads without difficulty.
+The paved road is 7.9 miles long and suitable for passenger vehicles.
+Since it’s not a loop road, you’ll drive back the way you came.

-BUT spring rains can sometimes leave roads slick, muddy, washed out, and impassable to the best high-clearance four-wheel drive vehicle, so check at the visitor center before heading out!!
+BUT spring rains can leave these roads muddy, washed out, and impassable to the best high-clearance four-wheel drive vehicle, so check at the visitor center before heading out!!

 The landscape you’ll see at Capitol Reef is spectacular so of course you want to take pictures!